Stekeblad/stekeblad.optimizely.analyzers/ReadMe.md

 If you have been working with Optimizely CMS (previously Episerver) you have probably at least once forgotten that little "virtual" keyword when adding a new property to a page or block type.
-You want know that something is wrong until you try to run the project.
-That is until now!
+You wont know that something is wrong until you try to run the project.
+That was true, until now!

 ![Example of analyzer warnings and a codefix preview](https://github.com/Stekeblad/stekeblad.optimizely.analyzers/blob/master/doc/images/ExampleWarnings.jpg)